kopos/ledjure/README.md

 ### To parse the file and upload the entries to Google Sheets - one entry per row

 To be able upload to Google Sheets
-- client_secret.json (For OAuth permission to Google Drive) and
+- client_secret.json (For OAuth permission to Google Drive) file needs to be configured
-- spreadsheets.json (SpreadSheet ID and Worksheet name are needed) files need to be configured.
-The sample files are provided
+- Spread Sheet ID and Worksheet name are needed

+The sample file for client_secret.json is provided.

 ```
-lein run -- --file <FILE> --out gs
+lein run -- --file <FILE> --out gs --ssid <SPREAD-SHEET-ID> --name <SHEET-NAME>
 ```

 ## License